 Inside 41 colour plates show the genders and life cycles of the butterflies, Plate 2 below displays the different shades of yellow and white in the ‘Colias’ family.

-This is not the extent of our stock and these items along with others can be viewed in the Information & Research Library, 2nd Floor, Leeds Central Library.
+This is not the extent of our stock and these items along with others can be viewed in the Local and Family History Library, 2nd Floor, Leeds Central Library.
 A 2004 study by the Natural Environmental Research Council found the UK butterfly population had dropped by 71% within a 20 year period, let’s hope these images won’t be all that’s left of such a beautiful part of our natural world.